-The purpose of the bus shelter and bench program is to provide TheBus customers with safety, shelter, and protection from the elements.
-Many amenities based on daily boards.
-Existing bus stops can be retrofitted to provide amenities as well
+Bus Shelter & Bench Program is to provide TheBus customers with safety, shelter, and protection from the elements.
+Many amenities are based on daily boards.
+Existing bus stops can be retrofitted to provide amenities as well.

 |TYPE||AVERAGE PASSENGER BOARDINGS PER DAY|

 Each amenity has a minimum site requirements to ensure ADA guidelines are met.
 Bus stops shall be positioned on a minimum 5’ X 8’ concrete standing pad.

 Bus shelters requests are assessed based on site feasibility and ridership levels.
 Bus stops with 15 or more boardings per day are eligible for consideration.
 Bus shelters are installed on an 11’ X 18’ concrete pad foundation.
 Bus benches can be installed on the 5’ X 8’ standing pad.
 Please call or submit a request regarding new bench or bus shelter to the PGC311-Customer Service Request (CSR).

 Receptacles are installed with each bus shelter.
 Also, there are a number of trash receptacles at non-shelter bus stops.
 Currently, DPW&T is unable to fulfill requests for new trash cans.
 Please call or submit a request through the County 311 CSR service to request litter pick up at a bus shelter.
 You can submit a request at PGC311.

 InSite Street Media is responsible for cleaning in and around each bus shelter.
 The shelter will be cleaned and litter will picked up on a 15’ radius around the bus shelter.
 Typically this radius will extend well into the County right of way.
 Due to this, DPW&T's Special Services also may handle litter requests at bus stops.